OUR MULTI-SWIN METHOD TRAINS A COMPLETE HITTER

 HIT YOUR WAY

-The Multi-Swing Method is a hitting philosophy developed by Clinton Balgera, the inventor of the Laser Strap Power Hitting Aid; morphing to your baseball or softball swing.
+The Multi-Swing Method is a hitting philosophy developed by Clinton Balgera, the inventor of the Laser Power Swing Trainer Power Hitting Aid; morphing to your baseball or softball swing.
 Therefore, you can hit any way you decide, using your preferred method.

 DEEP CONTACT ZONE SWING MECHANICS

-- Both arms inserted inside your Laser Strap power hitting aid.
+- Both arms inserted inside your Laser Power Swing Trainer power hitting aid.

 - Explode with your hips to improve bat speed, and rotation.
 The back foot is a great key performance indicator for correct rotation, aim to be spinning fast on the toes of your back foot.